commands and arguments

 displaying shell expansion

-You can display shell expansion with set -x
+You can display shell expansion with set -x, and stop

 further on in this course, or when in doubt about exactly what the shell